 Step 3 – Install WooCommerce

 Next, we’ll install WooCommerce.
 As we’ve touched on, this is the leading eCommerce platform that we’ll use to list and sort the products you’re reviewing.
 WooCommerce is normally used for selling products, but it can equally be used to power affiliate websites.
 We’ll get to this later on.

 WooCommerce is free and incredibly easy to install.
 Head to the WordPress Dashboard, then Plugins > Add New.
 Search WooCommerce, and then install and activate the plugin.

-With the plugin activated, you’ll be taken to a Setup Wizard.
-This is the quick way to get your affiliate store set up, so follow the steps through to the end.
-Some of the steps will only apply to regular eCommerce stores, so you can happily skip those.
+Next, run through the WooCommerce Setup Wizard.
+This is the quick way to set up your affiliate store, so follow the steps through to the end.
+Skip any steps that only apply to regular eCommerce stores.

 Step 4 – Add your Amazon affiliate products, with descriptions or reviews

 This has all been fairly straightforward so far – technical, perhaps, but straightforward nonetheless.
 Here we get to the part that requires your personal skills: adding your products and writing the descriptions and reviews.